-Interscholastic extracurricular activities are those organized student activities between, among or within schools which are carried on outside the curriculum or regular course of study in school.
+C. GPA and Other Criteria for Participation in Interscholastic Activities student activities between, among or within schools which are carried on outside the curriculum or regular course of study in school.
 These activities may involve displays of talent which include, but are not limited to, sports, speech debate, and fine arts interscholastic competitions or festivals and career and technical student organization activities.